lacanoid/datalink/docs/primer.md

     (1 row)

 Note that datalinks are internally stored as JSONB values.
-One can also think of datalinks as 'bookmarks' to internet resorces.
+One can also think of datalinks as 'bookmarks' to internet resources.

 URLs are checked for syntax and wrong ones throw errors.